MohFahmi27/MohFahmi27/README.md

 - 🌱 I’m currently learning Kotlin and Android Development.
 - 💬 I always get excited to learn something new.
 - :computer: 24/7 in front of computer! (not true but somehow feels like that)
-- :books: Read technical books if I have spare time.

 How to reach me: mohammadfahmi417@gmail.com